Rapidly unlocking geospatial insights with IBM AI chips

 Researchers anticipate that the IBM Spyre’s unique architecture will help reduce energy consumption for AI fine-tuning and inferencing.
 In preliminary tests led by IBM Research, the IBM Spyre AIU cluster running inference on the IBM-NASA geospatial foundation model could process 2.1 images per second per watt used, versus 0.6 img/sec/W on standard GPUs — more than three times as many.

 When this system is analyzing 70 terabytes of incoming satellite data streamed each day, this sort of efficiency gain could make a huge difference.
-At the current rate, running the geospatial model on UAH’s new AIU cluster could save 23 kW of power a year, the equivalent energy of 20 U.S. homes and 85 tons of carbon emissions.
-This includes the cards, node overheads and reduced data center cooling costs.
+At the current rate, running the geospatial model on UAH’s new AIU cluster saves 23 kW of power per second, the equivalent energy of 20 U.S. homes' use per year and 85 tons of carbon emissions.

 Once the IBM AIU cluster is up and running on campus, researchers will start by deploying workloads that will push the performance boundaries of the system, which will be used primarily for AI fine-tuning and inferencing.
 These experiments will help researchers validate IBM Spyre’s capabilities, as well as identify ways to make the chips even more energy-efficient.